bixb922/crank-organ/doc-software/README.md

 * History.html fix numeric validation for number of days to be purged.
 Fix deleting 2000-01-01 entries in history
 * Calculation of average frequency on notelist.html needed to use the list of values.

 Dropped features:

 * Dropped Show and play MIDI file in browser.
 * Dropped support for *install* folder in repository with *install_software.py* and *install_data.py*.
 Use esptool.py instead to install or update combined MicroPython/crank organ software images.
 Less steps, less possibility of problems.
 * Dropped support for rotary knob to adjust tempo.
 Tempo can still be adjusted on the Performance page and with the crank rotation sensor.
 * History now only counts the tunes kept in the history.
 Formerly, the count never got reset.
 I.e when dropping part of the history, those performance counts are reset.

+Please post in discussions if you are unhappy with some dropped feature.

+## More changes during April 2026
+* Use MicroPython 1.28.0 for the compiled ```.bin``` files.
+* Speed up boot, skip reading tunelib.json, lyrics.json.
+* Move check of minimum free flash from browser to server.
+* Postpone tunelib sync if file upload occurs during tunelib sync.
+This makes massive updates to the tunelib easier to handle.
+* Updated tables of content of documentation.
+* Updated message "pinout, tuner needs reboot".

 # 20. Programming language
 The application is programmed in MicroPython using the asyncio framework to coordinate multiple concurrent tasks.
 Web pages are written in HTML5 with CSS, programming in JavaScript, with web requests done with fetch/async fetching/posting json data.
 No C/C++ code was necessary.